-Yogi to meet PM Modi today, likely to brief Bulandshahr violence
+Yogi Adityanath meets PM Modi: Bulandshahr violence likely on agenda

-New Delhi, Dec 6: Uttar Pradesh Chief Minister Yogi Adityanath to meet Prime Minister Narendra Modi on Thursday in Delhi over violence in Bulandshahr.
+New Delhi, Dec 6: Uttar Pradesh Chief Minister Yogi Adityanath met Prime Minister Narendra Modi on Thursday in Delhi.
+Bulandshahr violence case and preparation for Kumbh Mela are topics that are likely to be discussed between the two.

-Yogi Adityanath met with the slain cop Subodh Kumar Singh's family at at his residence today.

-UP DGP OP Singh said that family of martyred Inspector Subodh Singh ji met Chief Minister and CM assured the family of justice.
+Earlier, Yogi Adityanath met with the slain cop Subodh Kumar Singh's family at his residence today.
+UP DGP OP Singh said that family of martyred Inspector Subodh Singh met Chief Minister and CM assured the family of justice.

 Also Read | Telangana polls: Yogi promises to rename Karimnagar to Karipuram if BJP wins